 f you want to enjoy the full benefits of having a Goldendoodle in your family, you need to ensure his or her health is prioritized.
 We love these dogs for their exuberant nature, but poor health is sure to turn any Goldendoodle blue.
-Just like their people, Goldendoodles become inactive and less amiable when ill.
+Just like their people, dogs become inactive and less amiable when ill.
 As the winter cold approaches, it’s a good time to plan a visit to your vet just to make sure everything is okay.

 If you are wondering what your canine companion may be checked for, this post details the most common health concerns associated with dogs and cats:

 Top 10 Reasons Dogs And Cats Visit The Vet